Q&A: What does an online HFSS ad ban mean?

 OK, but doesn’t the industry have a part to play in reducing obesity?

 Yes, and that’s why we took action in 2017 to put in place additional restrictions.
 Children (under 16s) are protected wherever and whenever they are online.
 But an outright online ad ban is not a decision that should be taken lightly.
 Regulation should be proportionate to the likely ‘harm’ that will be caused.
-Banning advertising of any HFSS product online - including food products such as gravy, sandwiches and oatcakes - stands to have a big impact on the digital ecosystem without delivering any meaningful benefits.
-It could also mean that small businesses - over 60% of whom currently use digital advertising - can’t run search or classified ads or use social media for marketing.
+Banning advertising of HFSS products online - even if some types of products are allowed - stands to have a big impact on the digital ecosystem without delivering any meaningful benefits.
 At a time of tentative economic recovery, the impact of the measures proposed needs to be weighed against the benefits - which are currently unproven.

 Is the IAB working with other trade bodies on this?

 Yes.
-We are part of a group organised by the Advertising Association - including ISBA, the IPA and food and drink manufacturers - that is working together to respond to these proposals.
-We believe the best approach is one that is developed collaboratively and that all parts of the digital advertising industry can support.
+We are part of a group organised by the Advertising Association - including ISBA, the IPA and food and drink manufacturers - that has been working together to respond to these proposals.
+We continue to believe that the best approach is one that is developed collaboratively and that all parts of the digital advertising industry can support.

 If you have any questions about the Government’s HFSS proposals, please get in touch.
 Members of the IAB’s Regulatory Affairs & Public Policy Group receive regular updates containing all key developments on the HFSS proposals and other relevant matters.
 Contact us if you would like to be added to the Group, and stay engaged with the IAB for updates.

 IAB UK statement following announcement of HFSS online ad ban

 With the Government having confirmed an HFSS online ban for paid-for ads from the end of 2022, read a statement from our CEO Jon MewLearn more